Fieldwire/fieldwire_api_docs/source/index.md

 # Introduction

-**Welcome to the fieldwire API!
-You can use our API to access your fieldwire projects.**
+**Welcome to the Fieldwire API!
+You can use our API to access your Fieldwire projects.**

 <aside class="notice">Current API endpoint: https://console.fieldwire.net/api/v2</aside>